bbauska/W3Cx-3of5/README.md

 29. </html>
 ```

-**Explanations:**
+Explanations:

-1. We have to **create a JavaScript Image object** (*line 10*),
+1. We have to create a JavaScript Image object (*line 10*),

-2. When we set the src attribute of this object with the URL of the image file, then **an asynchronous  request is sent in the background by the browser**.
+2. When we set the src attribute of this object with the URL of the image file, then an asynchronous  request is sent in the background by the browser.
 Loading a big image may take some time, so the rest of the JavaScript code continues running.
 This is why we call it \"asynchronous\".

-3. When the image file has been loaded, **the browser calls the onload callback associated with the image** (*line 14*).
+3. When the image file has been loaded, the browser calls the onload callback associated with the image (*line 14*).

-4.  **We draw the image only from inside this callback**, otherwise we have no guarantee that the image has been loaded and can be usable.
+4. We draw the image only from inside this callback, otherwise we have no guarantee that the image has been loaded and can be usable.
 The actual drawing here is done *line 17*.

-5.  **There are numerous variants** of the drawImage(\...) context method at *line 17*
+5. There are numerous variants of the drawImage(\...) context method at *line 17*

 -   drawImage(img, x, y): draws the image at position x, y, keeping the original image size.